 But it got to a point where I realised that maybe my insomnia and anxiety wasn’t just something healthy that I had to ‘plough through’.
 If the environment that I was allowing had negative impacts on me, what was it doing to my team?

 What I didn’t consider was the emotional labour that this was putting on the team.
 Emotional labour is the energy and effort that an individual has to exert to manage their feelings and emotions.
 For example, in the process of delivering bad news to an employee, like letting someone go, both parties would usually suppress their real feelings to maintain a professional discourse.
-The situation requires emotional labour from boat parties.
+The situation requires emotional labour from both parties.

 Suppressing feelings at work is a form of acting; you’re putting on a show for the people around you.
 There are three levels of emotional labour based on how much you’re forcing your self to act.
 Each level has a different level of emotional work attached to it:

 - Surface Acting – This happens when someone forces themself to exhibit external sign that they are in alignment with what someone else is feeling, even though their true feelings are counter what that of the person with who they are communicating.
 For example, smiling while congratulating a colleague on a promotion that the individual believed should have been theirs.

 - Deep Acting – This is when an individual’s views are not aligned with the person who they are communicating with, but they have an empathy and understanding for the other person.
 Using the same example, this might come when you bypassed for promotion by another person, but you understand why that person was also a good fit for the job.
 You are suppressing your disappointment, but the congratulations are genuine.

 - Genuine Acting – This happens when your true feelings align with those of others; this stage requires the least emotional labour.